 Supervised Driving

-Permit drivers in Illinois must be accompanied by a licensed adult driver.
-It’s a legal requirement that this adult is in the front passenger seat when the permit holder is driving.
-The licensed adult’s age may vary by state, but in Illinois, the adult must be at least 21 years old and have a minimum of one year of driving experience.
-This adult’s presence is critical for providing guidance and intervention if necessary, to prevent traffic violations or involvement in car accidents.
+Permit drivers in Illinois must be accompanied by a qualified adult, and it is a legal requirement that this adult sit in the front passenger seat when the permit holder is driving.
+For a learner under 18, that adult is the driver education instructor during the course, or a parent, legal guardian, family member, or person in loco parentis who is at least 21 years old, licensed for that class of vehicle, and has a minimum of one year of driving experience.
+An adult friend or co-worker who simply happens to be over 21 does not qualify.
+This adult’s presence is critical for providing guidance and stepping in if necessary, to help prevent traffic violations or involvement in car accidents.

 Passenger Limitations

 Restrictions on the number of passengers a permit driver can carry are also in place.
-Specifically, the passenger capacity is limited to one person in the front seat and the number equivalent to the number of seat belts in the back seat.
+Specifically, the passenger capacity is limited to one person in the front seat, which is the supervising adult, and the number equivalent to the number of seat belts in the back seat.
 Illinois driving laws aim to limit distractions for the permit driver by controlling the number of passengers.
 This restriction is also designed to lower the risk of injury in case of an accident, which is a concern for any car accident lawyer.
-Immediate family members have some exemption to these rules, yet the focus remains on ensuring the permit driver’s attention is not compromised.
+The focus stays on keeping the permit driver’s attention undivided, and no family relationship changes the permit-phase seating rules.

 Legal Implications of Violations